johnneast/virtual-me-training/README.md

 PINECONE_INDEX
 ```

-## Data format
+## Data Format

-The data used to create embeddings and is provided in the `data` folder (not included in this repo) in markdown files.
-The data is arranged by sub-headings.
-So when uploading, the files are split on `## ` (markdown heading 2), converted to an openAI text embedding and uploaded to the pinecone index.
-An example of a file might look like this:
+The data used to create embeddings is located in the `data` folder (not included in this repository) in markdown files.
+The data is organized by sub-headings.
+When uploading, the files are split at `## ` (markdown heading 2), converted to an OpenAI text embedding, and uploaded to the Pinecone index.
+An example file might look like this:

 ```
 ## Who are you?